Discrete field theory: symmetries and conservation laws: Introduction

 \subsection{Statements}

-Let us formally state the main new results in their simplest form.
-Formal definitions of some used notions and generalizations of the results to nontrivial connections are postponed until further sections.
+Let us state the main new results precisely in their simplest form.
+R12P3{This subsection is a technical summary.
+The introduced notions are all motivated in~\S\ref{sec-examples}, where they appear little by little in examples.} Further generalizations are postponed until~\S\ref{sec-general}.